 In essence: send your employee home, then wait for the doctor’s okay to bring them back.

 Consider “incentivizing” your staff to be honest.
-One available option is to forward or advance your therapist’s PTO, as this is an acceptable way to help everyone manage expectations.
+One available option is to forward or advance your therapist’s paid time off, as this is an acceptable way to help everyone manage expectations.
 You may also want to think outside the box by applying a “Team approach” in order to keep utilizing your staff.

 We’re all in this together.
-We’ve watched our PT community really step it up and provide a lot of content and resources for each other.
+We’ve watched our physical therapy community step it up and provide a lot of content and resources for each other.
 Let’s communicate well and be honest.
 And of course, be transparent and upfront with your employers.